-In ThorCon, most of the produced Xe-135 is removed from the liquid fuel by the off-gas recovery system, so that neutrons are not absorbed by Xe in the Pot where fission takes place.
+In ThorCon, most of the fission-produced Xe-135 is removed from the liquid fuel by the off-gas recovery system, so that neutrons are not absorbed by Xe in the Pot where fission takes place.
 This removes the xenon instability and also makes ThorCon more fuel-efficient than an LWR.

 No, but US laws limit the transfer of nuclear materials and technology.
 There are fewer restrictions for transfers to countries that have signed the Nonproliferation Treaty and also signed bilateral 123 agreements with the US.
 ThorCon intellectual property is guarded as trade secret information, requiring non-disclosure agreements.
 The US DOE National Nuclear Security Administration affirms that export of ThorCon information to Indonesia is correctly registered under 10 CFR Part 810.

 Should a tsunami engulf the ThorCon power plant, the fission plant proper is sealed from the waves with heavy hatches on a deck made of a steel-concrete-steel sandwich.
-The ThorConLand version is underground but weighted sufficiently not to float up.
-The ThorConIsle version is sufficiently ballasted down that it will remain in place during flooding.
+ThorCon is sufficiently ballasted down to remain in place during flooding.